CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 Easiest way to configure Knot Resolver is to put configuration to ``/etc/knot-resolver/config.yml`` file.

 The first thing you will probably want to configure are the network interfaces to listen to.
 The following example instructs the resolver to receive standard unencrypted DNS queries on ``192.0.2.1`` and ``2001:db8::1`` IP addresses.
 Encrypted DNS queries using ``DNS-over-TLS`` protocol are accepted on all IP addresses of ``eth0`` network interface, TCP port ``853``.
-For more details look at the :ref:`network configuration <config-network>`.

 .. code-block:: yaml